Grigory Gagarin: Caucasian War

 Gagarin also continued his friendship with Lermontov.
 In 1840 he followed the exiled Lermontov to the Caucasus in the Tengin Regiment in the Caucasian War.
 According to D.A.
 Stolypin, they lived together in the same tent.

-They took part in the operations against the Gortsy, the native people inhabiting the mountains of the Causasus, but also continued their creative work.
+They took part in the operations against the Gortsy, the native people inhabiting the mountains of the Caucasus, but also continued their creative work.
 There are known a few works of art labeled "Lermontoff delineavit, Gagarin pinxit" (Lermontov drew, Gagarin painted).
 In 1841 Lermontov was killed on a duel, but Gagarin continued his military service.

 In 1842 he took part in the General Chernyshyov expedition in Daghestan and served with the dragoons until 1848.
 He received a few orders for bravery and the military ranges of Rittmeister and Colonel.

 Personal life

 Gagarin was married twice.
 His first wife was Anna Nikolaievna Dolgorukova (1823–1845), with whom he had a daughter, Princess Yekaterina Grigoryevna Gagarina (1844–1920).
 Anna Nikolaievna died a few days after giving birth to the daughter.

 On 29 August 1848 he married Sofia Andreevna Dashkova (7 July 1822 – 20 December 1908), the daughter of Andrei Vasiliyevich Dashkov and the niece of Dmitri Vasiliyevich Dashkov, a former Minister of Justice.

 In 1848-1855 he lived in Tiflis serving under Mikhail Semyonovich Vorontsov.
 Among the military and administrative duties, Gagarin did a lot of works for the city.
 He built a theater there, frescoed the Tbilisi Sioni Cathedral, and restored frescoes of the old Georgian cathedrals, including the Betania monastery.
 By this time were born the first children from his second marriage: Prince Grigory in 1850; Princess Mariya (Tiflis, 14 June 1851 – Cannes, 2 August 1941), from whose marriage with Mikhail Nikolaievich Raievsky (1841–1893) she had beside seven other children Irina Mikhailovna Raievskaya, the morganatic wife of George, Duke of Mecklenburg; and Princess Anastasia in 1853.